did-method-plc/did-method-plc/go-didplc/cmd/webplc/spec/v0.1/did-plc.md

 - `verificationMethods` (mapping of string keys and values): as described above
 - `alsoKnownAs` (array of strings): as described above
 - `services` (mapping of string keys and object values): as described above
-- `prev` (string, nullable): a "CID" hash pointer to a previous operation if an update, or `null` for a creation. if `null`, the key should actually be part of the object, with value `null`, not simply omitted. in DAG-CBOR encoding, the CID is string-encoded, not a binary IPLD "Link"
+- `prev` (string, nullable): a CID hash pointer to a previous operation if an update, or `null` for a creation.
+If `null`, the key should actually be part of the object, with value `null`, not simply omitted.
+In DAG-CBOR encoding, the CID is string-encoded, not a binary IPLD "Link"
 - `sig` (string): signature of the operation in `base64url` encoding

 A tombstone operation contains: